scamelot/suesdesigns/README.md

 # Sue's Designs
-## A Flower arrangement and Glassware Gallery
+## A Flower arrangement and Glassware Gallery in JS - Learning Bootstrap